oncogenetics/LocusExplorer/Data/wgEncodeBroadHistone/README.md

 ### H3K27Ac Mark (Often Found Near Active Regulatory Elements) on 7 cell lines from ENCODE

-**Note**: Histone BigWig files are not included in this app, to display this track please download below files into `LocusExplorer/Data/EncodeBigWig/` from
+### Note

-<a href="http://hgdownload.cse.ucsc.edu/goldenPath/hg19/encodeDCC/wgEncodeRegMarkH3k27ac/" target="_blank">UCSC golden path</a>.
+As GitHub has limitations on size of the [repisotories and files](https://help.github.com/articles/what-is-my-disk-quota/), Histone BigWig files not included in `LocusExplorer/Data/EncodeBigWig/`.
+These files are public and can be downloaded from <a href="http://hgdownload.cse.ucsc.edu/goldenPath/hg19/encodeDCC/wgEncodeRegMarkH3k27ac/" target="_blank">UCSC golden path</a> - total ~2.5GB.
+Downloaded bigWig files must be saved in `LocusExplorer/Data/EncodeBigWig/` folder.

-This directory contains the downloadable files associated with this ENCODE composite track.
+<a href="http://hgdownload.cse.ucsc.edu/goldenPath/hg19/encodeDCC/wgEncodeRegMarkH3k27ac/" target="_blank">UCSC golden path</a> contains the public downloadable files associated with ENCODE track.

 ```
 wgEncodeBroadHistoneGm12878H3k27acStdSig.bigWig 27-Jan-2011 10:33  250M